-Mema Ta NORWICH PHARMACAL COMPANY

-Thank you for your selection of the Thanke Network for your first test of Yankee Network 9:30-10:00 P.M.
-And please tell your agency, And please C. Gumbinner, how much Lawrence C. Gumbinner, how much Lawrence the opportunity to Lawrence C. Gumpinner, now much we appreciated the opportunity to trell your sales staff about our great collections our statement of the collections of the collecti tell your sales staff about our great region, our stations, our listeners and our services.
-With this type of cooperation, we can't miss another Yankee success story.
+Mema Ta NORWICH PHARMACAL COMPANY Thank you for your selection of the Yankee Network for your first test of radio, Mondays, 9:30-10:00 P.M.
+And please tell your agency, Lawrence C. Gumbinner, how much we appreciated the opportunity to Lawrence C. Gumbinner, now much we appreciated the opportunity to tell your sales staff about our great tell your sales staff about our great region, our stations, our listeners and our services.
+With this type of coop-eration, we can't miss another Yankee success story.
+Vice President acceptance that consistently builds good will and sales, because each one of these stations is as much a definite part of the community as the neighborhood store.

-Vice President

-acceptance that consistently builds good will and sales, because each one of these stations is as much a definite part of the community as the neighborhood store.